 So, you’ve checked out the dog-friendly places in Lancashire and decided it might be the place to go for a short break.
 Great!
 Now you can have a look at our list of self-catering accommodation for dogs and their owners.

-Any self-respecting hound needs a “pawsome” pad to stay in when on holiday Check out these dog-friendly holiday cottages in Lancashire and Fido will be wagging his tail.
+Any self-respecting hound needs a “pawsome” pad to stay in when on holiday, book one of these Lancashire dog friendly cottages and Fido will be wagging his tail or perhaps try one of the Lancashire hot tub cottages for pets.

-Fantastic facilities and gorgeous locations there are some excellent pet-friendly log cabins in Lancashire ideal for fishermen, cyclists and dog walkers
+Fantastic facilities and gorgeous locations there are some dog friendly lodges in Lancashire ideal for fishermen, cyclists and dog walkers.